OneBusAway/onebusaway-ios/README.markdown

 Now, `cd OBAKitCore/Models/Protobuf`, replace the `gtfs-realtime.proto` file with the modified version, and run `./proto-gen.sh`.

+You can find the latest version of the GTFS-RT protobuf file in the https://github.com/google/transit/ repository.

 # Third Party Libraries

 These are third party libraries directly included inside of this project.